dmx-systems/dmx-documentation/docs/user.rst

     :alt: Tool bar with highlighted topicmap selector

 The *Topicmap Selector* is the second drop-down menu in the upper toolbar.
-It lets you switch between all views in a workspace.
+It lets you switch between all views in a Workspace.
-**A topicmap represents an individual working situation in the larger context of the selected workspace.**
+**A topicmap represents an individual working situation in the larger context of the selected Workspace.**
 On a topicmap you can visualize content that is relevant to the current context.
 It shows a situation-based view of selected content from the database.

-.. hint:: Go to our `Demo Server <https://demo.dmx.systems/>`_, navigate through the workspaces and have a look at the different topicmaps.
+.. hint:: Go to our `Demo Server <https://demo.dmx.systems/>`_, navigate through the Workspaces and have a look at the different topicmaps.
 They all show specific views on parts of the same underlying database.

 For the moment, three types of topicmaps are supported: *Topicmaps*, *Geomaps* and *Tableviews*.